-A number of important flyways cross Uzbekistan with the Project site lying on the Central Asian Flyway (CAF).
+A number of important flyways cross Uzbekistan with the Project Site lying on the Central Asian Flyway (CAF).
 Uzbekistan's natural and artificial wetlands are important for migrating and overwintering waterfowl (Lanovenko 2006).
-More than 50 migratory waterbird species have been recorded on Uzbek wetlands, including at least nine which are globally threatened: Dalmatian Pelican, Lesser White-fronted Goose, White-headed Duck (Oxyura leucocephala), Ferruginous Duck, White-tailed Eagle, Redbreasted Goose (Branta ruficollis), Marbled Teal, Pallas's Sea Eagle (Haliaeetus leucoryphus) and Pygmy Cormorant.
+More than 50 migratory waterbird species have been recorded on Uzbek wetlands, including at least nine which are globally threatened: Dalmatian Pelican (Pelecanus crispus), Lesser White-fronted Goose (Anser erythropus), White-headed Duck (Oxyura leucocephala), Ferruginous Duck (Aythya nyroca), White-tailed Eagle (Haliaeetus albicilla), Red-breasted Goose (Branta ruficollis), Marbled Teal (Marmaronetta angustirostris), Pallas's Sea Eagle (Haliaeetus leucoryphus) and Pygmy Cormorant (Phalacrocorax pygmaeus).
 Notable migratory species potentially using the flyway in the vicinity of the project area include the IUCN Critically Endangered Sociable Lapwing (Vanellus gregarious).

-Notable migratory species potentially using the flyway in the vicinity of the project area include Sociable Lapwing (Vanellus gregarious).
-However, The CAF is a broad front are there are no specific features within 20km of the site which could attract migrating birds.
-The closest feature is Kattakurgan Reservoir IBA, which is attractive to migrating waterfowl, but the project site does not contain any wetland habitat that may attract such species.
+The CAF is a broad front and there are no specific features within 20km of the site which could attract migrating birds.
+The closest feature is the aforementioned Tuzkan Lake IBA, which is attractive to migrating waterfowl, but the project site does not contain any wetland habitat that may attract such species.